 Going beyond the general case at the country level for the whole period, we extended the model presented above to examine these associations by phase (from 1 to 6 as defined by the Federal Office of Public Health), by age group (0-39, 40-59, 60-69, 70-79 and 80+), and by area (26 cantons).
-To this end, we introduced multiple β1 and β2 for each phase, each age group or each area separately, with the additional constraint of a multilevel structure allowing a smoothing towards the global mean of the estimator [13].
+To this end, we introduced multiple β1 and β2 for each phase, each age group or each area separately, with the additional constraint of a multilevel structure allowing a smoothing towards the global mean of the estimator [12].
+We also fully propagated the uncertainty that comes with the expected number of deaths being a posterior distribution.

 Results

 In Switzerland, there were 155,924 observed all-cause deaths and 13,130 laboratory-confirmed COVID-19 from 24 February 2020 to 03 April 2022 (Table 1).
 Figure 1A shows the relative excess mortality in Switzerland compared to what would have been expected had the pandemic not occurred.
-We observe that during the pandemic period there was overall increase in excess mortality of [TO UPDATE] 3.1% (95% CrI: -4.3, 11.2), with phase 3 (covering the period between 28 September 2020 and 15 February 2021) being the period with the highest relative excess mortality ([TO UPDATE]24.4, 95% CrI: 14.7, 35.5).
-We find evidence suggesting a harvesting effect during phase 4 (covering the period between 15 February 2021 and 21 June 2021) with the relative excess mortality being [TO UPDATE]-11.7 (95% CrI: -20.0, -2.5), and weaker evidence during phases 2 and 5.
-The age groups affected most by the pandemic were the ones over 70, whereas the cantons affected the most were Glarus and Jura.
+We observe that during the pandemic period there was overall increase in excess mortality of 4.7% (95% CrI: -3.0, 13.4), with phase 3 (covering the period between 28 September 2020 and 15 February 2021) being the period with the highest relative excess mortality (27.8, 95% CrI: 16.4, 39.9).
+We find evidence suggesting a harvesting effect during phase 4 (covering the period between 15 February 2021 and 21 June 2021) with the relative excess mortality being -8.3 (95% CrI: -18.0, -1.4), and weaker evidence during phases 2 and 5.
+The age groups affected most by the pandemic were the ones over 70, whereas the cantons affected the most were Glarus and Schwytz.
 During the first phase of the pandemic the areas hit the most were the ones near the borders with France and Italy (cantons of Ticino, Geneva and Vaud), whereas excess mortality was more homogeneous during phase 3, and focused more on the northern and eastern regions during phase 6 (Figure 1B).

 Weekly counts of laboratory-confirmed SARS-CoV-2-related deaths were aligned with estimates of excess all-cause mortality in Switzerland during most of the time (Figure 2).
 Quantitatively, the number of excess all-cause deaths was greater than the counts of laboratory-confirmed deaths during epidemic waves (phases 1, 3 and 6).
-This was translated into an overall estimate of β1 of 1.38 (95%CrI: 1.21 to 1.61), suggesting that there were on average 38% (95%CrI: 21 to 61) more deaths directly attributable to SARS-CoV-2 than laboratory-confirmed deaths during the period (Table 1).
-Given that there have been 13,130 laboratory-confirmed SARS-CoV-2-related deaths over the period, this implies that the total number of deaths directly attributable to SARS-CoV-2 in Switzerland up to 03 April 2022 is 18,163 (15,870 to 21,197).
+This was translated into an overall estimate of β1 of 1.39 (95%CrI: 1.21 to 1.58), suggesting that there were on average 39% (95%CrI: 21 to 58) more deaths directly attributable to SARS-CoV-2 than laboratory-confirmed deaths during the period (Table 1).
+Given that there have been 13,130 laboratory-confirmed SARS-CoV-2-related deaths over the period, this implies that the total number of deaths directly attributable to SARS-CoV-2 in Switzerland up to 03 April 2022 is 18,313 (15,843 to 20,757).